HamptonNorth/pages/public/pages/technical/why-bun-starter.md

 - Example components built with Lit, Javascript and Tailwind CSS
 - Set up scripts to create database, create and populate better-auth tables and sample test data tables
 - Responsive UI, works on mobile but examples designed for desktop apps
+- A blog like **Pages** markdown to to HTML static pages section (think really simple Jekyl).
+Front matter supports indexing, auto lapsing, privacy and GitHub/Tailwind prose styling.
+Multiple categories set up from `.env` file.

-My hope is, faced with a new web application, I can clone this stater template, hack out the bits that are not need then add the missing user requirements.
+Faced with a new web application, clone this stater template, hack out the bits that are not need then add the missing user requirements.
 If it's quicker than starting from scratch, I'll take that as a win.

 ## Software stack
 - Javascript with ES6 node_modules